Home Mains Ham and Okra Stew with Creamy Cornbread

 • Brown the Ham Hocks:

-Remove the ham hocks and set them aside.
-In the same pot, add the remaining extra virgin olive oil.
-Add the chopped onion, carrots, and celery.
-Cook until they start to soften, about 5-7 minutes.
-Stir in the minced garlic and cook for another minute.
+Add the onion, carrots, and celery.
+Cook until they start to soften, 5-7 minutes.
+Stir in the minced garlic and cook for another 1 minute until fragrant.

 • Simmer the Stew:

-Bring the stew to a boil, then reduce the heat to low.
-Cover and simmer for 90 minutes to 2 hours, until the beans and ham hocks are fully cooked and tender.
+Pour in the San Marzano tomatoes, vegetable broth, and white wine vinegar.
+Add the bay leaves, thyme, paprika, and season with salt and ground black pepper to taste.
+Bring the stew to a boil, then reduce the heat to low and simmer for 90 minutes until the ham hocks are tender.

 • Serve: